Governikus/AusweisApp/docs/sdk/messages.rst

 AUTH
 ^^^^
-This message will be send by AusweisApp2 if an authentication is initially started.
+This message will be sent by AusweisApp2 if an authentication is initially started.
 The next message should be :ref:`access_rights` or :ref:`auth` again if the authentication immediately results in an error.